Employing Namespaces in TypeScript to encapsulate your data

 console.log(getVersion()); // 1.0.0

-In the above example, the _version variable is accessible by everyone which probably should have been only accessible in the getVersion function.
+In this example, the _version variable is accessible by everyone which probably should have been only accessible in the getVersion function.
 Also, we do not want getVersion function to be in the global scope since a function with the same name could’ve been added by a third-party library in the global scope.
 We need to add some encapsulation over these values.

 // a.ts